imrafaelmerino/vertx-mongo-values/docs/README.md

 json-values supports the standard Json types: string, number, null, object, array; There are five number specializations: int, long, double, decimal and biginteger. json-values adds support for instants and binary data.
-Instants are serialized into its string representation according to ISO-8601; and the binary type is serialized into a string encoded in base 64. [mongo-values] abstracts the processes of enconding and decoding all these types into and from BSON.
+Instants are serialized into its string representation according to ISO-8601; and the binary type is serialized into a string encoded in base 64.

+vertx-mongodb-effect uses [mongo-values](https://mongo.values.imrafaelmerino.dev/#events), that abstracts the processes of enconding into BSON and decoding from BSON all the json-values types mentioned before.

-When defining the mongo settings, you have to specify the codec registry _JsValuesRegistry_ from mongo-values:
+When defining the mongodb settings, you have to specify the codec registry _JsValuesRegistry_ from mongo-values:

 ```java
 MongoClientSettings  settings =